-Built between 295 and 305 AD, the Palace of Diocletian is one of the great treasures left from the power of Rome.
+Built between 295 and 305 AD, the Palace of Diocletian in Split is one of the great treasures left from the power of Rome.
 This luxurious fortress and palace was built for a man who rose from poverty to ultimate greatness while revising every facet of Roman life.

 Diocletian has a bit of a bad reputation for persecuting Christians but, in fact, they were misbehaving so terribly in their inter-Nicene quarrels that they really needed a firm hand.